Controlled Attitude

 - Ex.
 1, the body-fixed +X axis directs to the sun when

-.
-The selected sub-direction in the body-fixed frame cannot perfectly direct the target direction since the primary target and sub-target usually do not satisfy the vertical relationship.sub_mode
+sub_modeis only used when users selectPOINTINGmodes formain_mode.sub_modeis defined to stop rotation around the pointing direction ofmain_mode.
+The selected sub-direction in the body-fixed frame cannot perfectly direct the target direction since the primary target and sub-target usually do not satisfy the vertical relationship.sub_modecannot beINERTIAL_STABILIZEand the same mode withmain_mode.- The angle between

 - Firstly, users should set